 If you can accept whatever happens in your meditation whether it’s good, bad, indifferent, THAT is the practice.
 Ultimately, with practice and over time, that same acceptance of whatever comes will translate into your life.

 Buddhists have an incredible practice to illustrate impermanence; sand painting a mandala.
 Sand painting is an intricate process.
 It requires millions of pieces of sand to make a mandala that is five by five feet square.
-It requires a team of monks working anywhere from days to weeks, depending on the size of the mandala, to create a floor plan of the sacred mansion that is life.
+It requires a team of monks working days to weeks to create a floor plan of the sacred mansion that is life.
 They create stunning ancient symbols using vivid colors of sand.
-The monks bend over the piece for hours on end, dropping one grain of sand after another into intricate symbolic patterns.
+The monks bend over the piece for hours on end, dropping grains of sand into intricate symbolic patterns.
 The purpose is to call the community to meditation and awareness of something larger.

 But it’s not the painstaking, precise and artistic process that’s the message.